Derivation of Kubo's formula for disordered systems at zero temperature: Hybridization in

 We consider an eigenvector $\varphi_L$ of $H_L$ with eigenvalue $E_L \equiv E$ and a continuous family of eigenvectors $\varphi_R(\beta)$ of $H_{R}(\beta)$ with eigenvalues $E_R(\beta)$.
-We will assume that these two energy level cross, i.e. $E - E_R(\beta)$ changes sign as $\beta$ varies.
-In Section~\ref{sec:crossing}, we will show that such levels exist with large probability thanks to two-sided Wegner estimates.
+We will assume that these two energy levels cross, i.e. $E - E_R(\beta)$ changes sign as $\beta$ varies.
+In Subsection~\ref{sec:crossing}, we will show that such levels exist with large probability thanks to two-sided Wegner estimates.